 Decarbonisation is seen by many as an opportunity to foster green economic growth, enhance energy security, and safeguard the well-being of future generations.
 However, overcoming challenges such as today’s economic conditions and policy barriers, requires proactive measures.
 By expanding renewable energy, enhancing energy efficiency, implementing carbon pricing mechanisms, promoting technological innovations, and collaborating across government and business, industries can navigate the path to decarbonisation and create a healthier, more resilient planet for all.

-The ADIPEC 2023 Decarbonisation Conference will feature strategic sessions with a focus on addressing the need for innovative policies, new investment, technology advancement, new energy sources, and decarbonisation of heavy-emitting sectors.
+The ADIPEC 2023 Decarbonisation Conference featured strategic sessions with a focus on addressing the need for innovative policies, new investment, technology advancement, new energy sources, and decarbonisation of heavy-industry sectors.

-It will gather industry leaders, policymakers, governments, financial institutions to deliberate on the opportunities in a decarbonised future and the importance of new partnerships to unlock new value pools.
-In support of industry decarbonisation commitments, the conference will also host discussions on key topics around emissions abatement, clean energy technology, carbon tax, carbon capture, renewables, nuclear energy, battery storage, low-carbon solutions, circularity, energy efficiency, and electrification.
+The Conference gathered policymakers, governments, financial institutions to deliberate on the opportunities in a decarbonised future and the importance of new partnerships to unlock new value pools.
+In support of industry decarbonisation commitments, the conference also hosted discussions on key topics around emissions abatement, clean energy technology, carbon tax, carbon capture, renewables, nuclear energy, battery storage, low-carbon solutions, circularity, energy efficiency, and electrification.

 1. REINFORCING REGULATORY SYSTEMS TO GUIDE AND ACCELERATE EMISSIONS REDUCTION